Find the daemon that fits your team’s operational debt

 Use the strongest available source first:

 Infer a set of confidently relevant issue IDs.
 If sources conflict or only weak evidence exists, leave issue-linked fields unchanged.
-If no safe metadata edit remains, no-op silently.
+If no safe metadata edit remains, stop/no-op silently.

 Choose one primary issue ID for the title suffix.
-Prefer the primary linked or closing issue when that is clear.
+Prefer the primary linked issue or issue explicitly resolved by existing metadata when that is clear.
 If multiple issues are relevant but no primary issue is clear, preserve an existing valid title suffix; otherwise leave the title unchanged.

-The pull request title should end with exactly one issue ID token matching `<issue-id-pattern>`, such as `ENG-9048`.
+The PR title should end with exactly one issue ID token that matches `<issue-id-pattern>`, represented here as `<issue-id>`.

 When the primary issue is clear, patch only the trailing issue suffix: